 Sources of income

-Households in the Gunnedah Shire have a lower amount of disposable income compared to New South Wales.
+Households in the Gunnedah Shire have a higher amount of disposable income compared to New South Wales.

 Household disposable income is a measure of the amount of income available to an average household in the area.
 It varies depending on the jobs held by the residents, amount of property and business income, and cash benefits provided by government, which are related to the socio-economic status of the area.
 Areas with high unemployment, large numbers of retirees and others out of the workforce may have a high cash benefits component.